vydpnguyen/gdsc-www-cat-blog/README.md

 # GDSC Website Workshop Wednesday - Calico Cats Blog

 ## About
-This is a project demonstrating HTML/CSS in University of the Pacific's Fall 2023 Website Wednesday Workshop on 9/27/2023.
+This is a project demonstrating HTML/CSS in Google Developer Student Club's Website Wednesday Workshop, at University of the Pacific on 9/27/2023.
 In this workshop, I walked through the fundamentals of creating web pages using HTML/CSS to our members, and guiding them to create their own blogs.

 ![Calico cats blog](./cat-blog-1.png)